Liverpool - Manchester United player ratings: Marks out of 10, analysis

 Anthony Elanga: 4 – Did not track back on the right.
 Tried his best to get on the ball but this is a very tough team for a youngster to play in.

 Bruno Fernandes: 5 – Petulant kicks late on summed up another frustrating outing.
-Started as a false nine but dropped deeper.
+Started as a false nine but dropped deeper in midfield when Pogba went off.
+Not his type of game at all.

 Marcus Rashford: 4 – Tried his best with a few mazy runs but he was so isolated out on the left and TAA brushed him aside.
 Like United, going through a really tough patch.